How to log in with kubectl exec when multiple containers are running in a Kubernetes Pod

 $ kubectl get pods NAME READY STATUS RESTARTS AGE example-web-85cd8dbd8d-24rx4 2/2 Running 0 69s

-Let's run the same kubectl exec as before.
+Let's run the same kubectl exec as before

 $ kubectl exec -it example-web-85cd8dbd8d-24rx4 bash Defaulting container name to nginx.
 Use 'kubectl describe pod/example-web-85cd8dbd8d-24rx4 -n default' to see all of the containers in this pod.

-Some message was displayed.
+A message was displayed.

 $ kubectl exec -it example-web-85cd8dbd8d-24rx4 --container php-fpm bash root@example-web-85cd8dbd8d-24rx4:/var/www/html#